 In addition, some neighborhoods have residents that are more educated than others.
 But in this neighborhood there is a dramatic difference.
 NeighborhoodScout's exclusive analysis reveals that 64.0% of the adults here have earned a Masters degree, medical degree, Ph.D. or law degree.
 This is a higher rate of people with a graduate degree than is found in 99.9% of U.S. neighborhoods, where the average American neighborhood has 8.4% of its adults with a graduate degree.
 If you are highly educated, you may have much in common with many of your neighbors here.

 Also, a majority of the adults in the Jamaica Plain neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Massachusetts by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.8% of the neighborhoods in Massachusetts.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates and college students.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.

 Did you know that the Jamaica Plain neighborhood has more Eastern European and Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.5% of this neighborhood's residents have Eastern European ancestry and 2.0% have Lebanese ancestry.